foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     hello world
     (gdb) q

+Note that CGEN supports only ARC 600 and ARC 700.

 ### ARC EM application using nSIM simulator

-Before starting nsim_gdb you need to update properties file for nSIM, in
+Before starting `nsimdrv` you need to update properties file for nSIM, in
 $NSIM_HOME/systemc/configs find a file for your core and add to it:

     nsim_emt=1

 This will enable input-output operations.
-Use nSIM User Guide to learn about other nSIM properties.
-Then start nsim_gdb (ARC EM is used as an example):
+Read nSIM User Guide to learn about other nSIM properties.
+Then start `nsimdrv` (ARC EM is used as an example):

+    $ $NSIM_HOME/bin/nsimdrv -gdb -port 51000
+      -propsfile $NSIM_HOME/systemc/configs/nsim_av2em11.props

+Alternatively you can use TCF files:

-    $ $NSIM_HOME/bin/nsim_gdb :51000 -DLL=$NSIM_HOME/lib/libsim.so \
+    $ $NSIM_HOME/bin/nsimdrv -gdb -port 51000 \
-    -props=$NSIM_HOME/systemc/configs/nsim_av2em11.props
+      -tcf $NSIM_HOME/etc/tcf/templates/em6_gp.tcf -on nsim_emt

 And in another console (GDB output is omitted):

-    $ arc-elf32-gcc -mEM -g hello_world.c
+    $ arc-elf32-gcc -marcem -g hello_world.c
     $ arc-elf32-gdb --quiet a.out
     (gdb) target remote :51000
     (gdb) load